teisdbr/winlibrs-docs-test/librs-spec.md

 ___

 **Description:** Disposition of Arrestee Under 18 denotes how Juvenile Arrestees are handled.
-It is a mandatory field for ANY Arrestee that is 17 AND Younger.
+It is a mandatory field for ANY Arrestee that is 17 AND Younger (Under 18, not including 18).

-Disposition of Arrestee Under 18 has a slightly misleading name.
-Originally when it was created, all Offenders/Arrestees 17 and Older were considered Adults.
-However as of 2020, that age has changed to 18 and Older.
-So while the Data Element is called "Disposition of Arrestee Under 18", it's actually for 17 and Younger.

 **Data Characteristics:** 1 Character Alpha.
 Required for Arrestees 17 and Younger.
 Should be left Blank for Arrestees that are not.